Koppelman formulas on affine cones over smooth projective complete intersections: Introduction

 Our motivation for studying the $\dq$-equation using Koppelman formulas is two-fold: First of all, as in the smooth case, using integral formulas for studying the $\dq$-equation has the advantage that it can be used for understanding the $\dq$-equation over various function spaces, like forms which are $C^k$, $C^\infty$, H\"older, $L^p$ or currents.
 As mentioned above, a large part of the study of the $\dq$-equation on singular varieties has been restricted to $L^2$-spaces, while using integral formulas, we can indeed obtain new results about solvability also in $L^p$-spaces for $p \neq 2$.
 In addition, it is often easy to prove that integral operators are compact, and indeed, we do indeed here obtain compact solution operators for the $\dq$-equation.

-A second motivation is the following: the $\mathcal{A}$-sheaves in \cite{AS} are defined by starting with smooth forms, applying Koppelman formulas, multiplying with smooth forms, applying Koppelman formulas, and iterating this procedure a finite number of times.
+A second motivation is the following: the $\mathcal{A}$-sheaves in \cite{AS} are defined by starting with smooth forms, applying Koppelman operators, multiplying with smooth forms, applying Koppelman operators, and iterating this procedure a finite number of times.
 We obtain here that for the varieties we study, the $\mathcal{A}$-sheaves are contained in the sheaves of forms with $C^\alpha$ coefficients, for any $\alpha < 1$, see Corollary~\ref{cor:asheaves} below.